appvia/terraform-aws-wayfinder/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module: Wayfinder on AWS

-The "tf-wayfinder-aws" Terraform Module can be used to provision and manage a licensed edition of [Appvia Wayfinder](https://www.appvia.io/product/) on AWS.
+The "terraform-aws-wayfinder" Terraform Module can be used to provision and manage a licensed edition of [Appvia Wayfinder](https://www.appvia.io/product/) on AWS.

 ## Requirements